michaeljschwartz4/LittlefieldHelper/README.md

 ```
 The user will be prompted to enter their team's name and password to connect to the website.

+This setup will update data to the spreadsheet every hour. **Any modifications to the file will be overwritten!
+Be sure to save your modifications to a new file!**

+### Alternative Execution
-After the initial setup, an execution can be made by using the following commands:
+After the initial setup, an ad hoc execution can be made by using the following commands:
 ```angular2html
 chmod +x littlefield-script.py
 source venv/bin/activate